Fgerthoffert/actions-transfer-issue/README.md

       - labeled

 jobs:
-  sync-labels:
+  transfer:
     runs-on: ubuntu-latest
     steps:
-      - name: Synchronize labels
+      - name: Transfer issue
         # Replace main by the release of your choice
         uses: fgerthoffert/actions-transfer-issue@main
         with: